yaleman/terraform_lambda/README.md

 | lambda_script_filename | string | The original filename on the filesystem of the function | |
 | lambda_script_additional_files | list(string) | Additional files to include in the package. | |
 | environment_variables | map(string) | A map of environment variables | By default, it'll set "supersecretenvironmentvariable" = "thisisadefaultsetting"|

+# Changelog

+1.0.4 - Compatibility with Terraform 0.13+